 2. Check System Behavior

-- Unexpected network spikes while typing.
+• Unexpected network usage spikes while you are simply typing.

 3. Manual Checks